Dynamodeep/First-git-repo/README.md

 # First-git-repo
-This is my first project
+This is my first project /n
+this is the second line of code